‘every moment of the action was alive…a crisp, dynamic performance…’

 Los Angeles Times

-Associate Conductor of the Los Angeles Philharmonic, Chilean-Italian conductor Paolo Bortolameolli has a bustling concert schedule across the Americas, Asia, and Europe.
-In addition to his post in Los Angeles, he is also Principal Guest Conductor at the Ópera Nacional de Chile.
+Currently Associate Conductor of the Los Angeles Philharmonic, Chilean-Italian conductor Paolo Bortolameolli has a bustling concert schedule across the Americas, Asia, and Europe.
+In addition to his post in Los Angeles, he is also Music Director of the Orquesta Sinfónica Nacional Esperanza Azteca (México) and Principal Guest Conductor of Filarmónica de Santiago (Chile).

-He is passionately committed to new music and audiences, having developed innovative projects such as RiteNow, a celebration of the centennial of “The Rite of Spring” and also as the creator of “Ponle Pausa”, a project that seeks to revolutionise the concept of music education through the implementation of short videos and concerts targeting social network users.
-Paolo conducted ATLAS, a landmark new production of Meredith Monk’s inventive opera, performed at Walt Disney Concert Hall in Los Angeles.
-In 2019 he was invited as lecturer for a TED Talk in New York.
+He is passionately committed to new music and audiences, having developed innovative projects such as “Ponle Pausa”, a project that seeks to rethink the concept of music education through the implementation of short videos and concerts targeting social network users.